TLDR: Quick Summary

 Ministry Partnerships

-The UAE Ministry of Education is actively collaborating with global technology leaders:
+The UAE Ministry of Education is actively collaborating with global technology leaders:- Microsoft for AI tools and infrastructure.

 - OpenAI for generative AI capabilities.